 I love corned beef.
 I not sure when and where it happened, but it did.
 I have a clue that it happened on a plate in NYC.
 I had my first Reuben.
 The flavors overwhelmed my lips in bliss.
 I still order a Reuben, and now I make them at home.
 That is why I wanted a quick Pressure Cooker Corned Beef Recipe.
+Make sure to first read my tips on Point Cut or Flat Cut Corned Beef?

 I always thought that this was an Irish dish, the corned beef.
 It turns out it is an Irish American dish.
 The Irish Americans used corned beef instead of bacon when it is wasn’t available.
 I recently visited Ireland, and there wasn’t corned beef in abundance.
 You can see what I ate while there in my post best restaurants is in Ireland.